Rare, limited-edition, and out-of-print books

 There is a close connection between this handmade book and the commercially-published book The Grand River / Dundalk to Lake Erie (see below).
 When we had completed A Pebble’s Journey we found that we had a great deal of text material left over (because the size of hand-made books is always determined by the labour-intensive work of creating the physical books).
 Moreover, we felt that the river – and the book’s much wider relevance to all of the planet’s rivers – was sufficiently important so that it might interest a larger audience, an audience which might not be able to afford to buy the handmade book.
 So we made further trips to the river, and Gerard created numerous new engravings, and I wrote a much more extensive text, and the result was The Grand River / Dundalk to Lake Erie.

-Anyone interested in more details about the book can contact Gerard at www.gerardbrenderabrandis.ca, where there is a contact form.
+Anyone interested in more details about the book can email Gerard or visit his website at www.gerardbrenderabrandis.ca, where there is a contact form.

 The Grand River / Dundalk to Lake Erie